 Not far from Brookfield Place is a public park with stacks of beautifully lit Christmas trees, Zuccotti Park.
 I always like to associate places with current events, and every time I go to Zuccotti Park I think about how it was at one point the HQ of Occupy Wall St. Long past that point in time, it’s now just another place that makes for great Christmas lights in NYC during the winter.
 Can you say bokeh central?

 Deep in Brooklyn (and I mean deeep) many families within the Dyker Heights neighborhood go all out and deck out their houses.
+Most of the homeowners in this Brooklyn neighborhood hang their Christmas lights and decorations after Thanksgiving.
 It’s pretty awesome to see how many homeowners get into the spirit!
-I personally haven’t gone yet, but I’ve included it in this list because it’s a must do for visitors.
+The lit-up homes can be found between 11th-13th Avenues from 83rd to 86th St.

 To get there it’s about an hour on the D train.
 Take it in the Brooklyn direction to the 79th St and New Utrecht Ave stop, and then walk 15 minutes to get to the area with all the decorated houses.
-If you have a car, consider driving instead and parking on one of the other streets.
+If you have a car, you can consider driving instead, but parking may be difficult to find.